SimonKohl/probabilistic_unet/README.md

 ```

 ## License
-The code is publihed under the [Apache License Version 2.0](LICENSE).
+The code is published under the [Apache License Version 2.0](LICENSE).